LangChain runtime authorization

 result = executor.invoke({"input": user_message})LangGraph ToolNode integration

 LangGraph's create_react_agent builds a state machine with a ToolNode that executes tool calls.
-Veto validates inside each tool function, so the graph topology and state management stay unchanged.
+Veto validates inside each tool function, so the graph topology and state management stay outside the policy surface.

 from langgraph.graph import StateGraph, MessagesState